Comparisons / LangChain vs n8n AI

 LangChain vs n8n AI: Which Agent Framework to Use?

-LangChain langchain is the most popular agent framework. n8n AI n8n is a workflow automation platform that added ai agent capabilities with native langchain integration.
-Here is how they compare — and what the same patterns look like in plain Python.
+LangChain is the most popular agent framework. n8n is a workflow automation platform that added AI agent capabilities with native LangChain integration.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers